 Are the timeframes the same for a block of units, high rise development or multi dwelling complex?

 Generally no – these jobs usually take longer.
 This is because appointments are needed and there’s more than one property at the site.

-If the account was set up in your name and you want to transfer it to your client’s, you’ll need to complete the Account Transfer Request form (PDF 143 KB).
+If the account was set up in your name and you want to transfer it to your client’s, you’ll need to complete the Account Transfer Request form.
 It needs to be signed by the new property owner(s) as well, and include a contact number.
-If you don’t have a client yet (because you haven’t sold the property or it’s going to be leased) then you can complete a Request a final meter read form (PDF 98 KB).
+If you don’t have a client yet (because you haven’t sold the property or it’s going to be leased) then you can complete a Final Read form.
 Just keep in mind, final read fees may apply and you’ll need to allow five working days for these requirements to be actioned.

 Often, natural gas accounts will already be in your client’s name.
-But if not, you’ll just need to complete the Account Transfer Request form (PDF 143 KB) – you can use a single form for both electricity and natural gas.
-If you don’t have a client yet, you can complete or add the natural gas account to the Request a final meter read form (PDF 98 KB).
+But if not, you’ll just need to complete the Account Transfer Request form – you can use a single form for both electricity and natural gas.
+If you don’t have a client yet, you can complete or add the natural gas account to the Final Read form.
 Just keep in mind, final read fees may apply and you’ll need to allow five clear working days for these requirements to be actioned.